Touring the Seas Pavilion at Epcot (A Resorts Gal Guide)

 - SeaBase Alpha Gift Shop

-The Seas with Nemo and Friends attraction serves as the main entrance to the pavilion.
+The Seas with Nemo and Friends attraction serves as the pavilion’s main entrance.
 If you do not want to experience the attraction, you can enter through the pavilion’s exit.

 *Details for those with mobility issues (i.e., wheelchair, ECVs) can be found here on Disney’s site.